the

 For

-and in a cloud of second-hand cigarette smoke, my dream of having
+and in a cloud of second-hand cigarette smoke, a lofty goal like being muscular seemed

 At